Panhard EBR: Development history

-The EBR had a crew of four, two drivers (front and rear) and a gunner and a commander, both seating in the oscillating turret, and was powered by a 200 hp 6 liter 12HD horizontally opposed air-cooled 12-cylinder engine (with dual carburetors and 6.6:1 compression, enabling it to run on low-octane petrol).
+The EBR had a crew of four, two drivers (front and rear), a gunner and a commander, both seating in the oscillating turret, and was powered by a 200 hp 6 liter 12HD horizontally opposed air-cooled 12-cylinder engine (with dual carburetors and 6.6:1 compression, enabling it to run on low-octane petrol).
 Based on Panhard's two-cylinder automobile engine, it was mounted under the floor of the fighting compartment, which had the unfortunate effect of requiring the turret to be removed to conduct major engine repairs.

 EBR model 1951

-The model 1951 is the first mass-produced model of the EBR, a total of 836 EBR model 1951 were produced between 1951 and 1954.
-The model 1951 featured a round-shaped FL 11 oscillating turret armed with a manually-loaded 75 mm SA 49 tank gun.
-The SA 49 gun shared the ammunition and the ballistics of the US 75 mm M3 and M6 guns already used by the M4 Sherman and the M24 Chaffee in service in the French Army.
+The model 1951 is the first mass-produced model of the EBR, with a total of 836 produced between 1951 and 1954.
+The model 1951 featured a round-shaped FL 11 oscillating turret armed with a manually loaded 75 mm SA 49 tank gun.
+The SA 49 gun shared the ammunition and the ballistics of the US 75 mm M3 and M6 guns already used by the M4 Sherman and the M24 Chaffee in service with the French Army.